コンテンツにスキップ

 Born in Kanagawa Prefecture in 1998

-2021 Graduated from Kanazawa College of Art, Faculty of Fine Arts and Crafts, Department of Crafts
+Graduated from Kanazawa College of Art, Faculty of Arts and Crafts, Department of Crafts in 2021

-2023~ Currently enrolled in a Master's program in Cultural Heritage Conservation at the Graduate School of Fine Arts, Tokyo University of the Arts
+2023 ~ Currently enrolled in the master's program in the Department of Cultural Heritage Conservation, Graduate School of Fine Arts, Tokyo University of the Arts

 "Shinkansen (East Japan Ver.)"

-- Congratulations on winning the grand prize.
-Please tell us how you feel now.
+-Congratulations on winning the Grand Prize.
+Please tell us how you feel right now.

-At first, I thought it was a prank (laughs).
-Since this was my first submission last year and my second time this year, I had always hoped that someday I would receive it, but I never expected to receive it so soon and I am very surprised.
+At first I thought it was a prank (lol).
+I first entered my work last year, and this is my second time this year, so I had always dreamed of receiving it someday, but I never expected to receive it so soon, so I'm very surprised.

 -What made you decide to become an artist?

 I'm embarrassed to say that I'm far from being an artist, but I think I just love writing.
-When I was a student, I wanted to be a calligraphy teacher at a high school, but I changed my mind and managed to continue writing while working as a company employee when I was single.
-The biggest reason I've been able to continue writing this far is because I've been blessed with good teachers and friends since my student days, and an understanding family.
+When I was a student, I wanted to be a high school calligraphy teacher, but I changed my mind and managed to continue writing while working as a company employee while still single.
+The biggest reason I've been able to continue writing this far is that I've been blessed with good teachers and friends since my student days, as well as an understanding family.

 What made you decide to apply this time?

-I've been a resident of Kanagawa Prefecture for nine years now, so I'm a little sad to say this, but I only recently found out about the Kanagawa Prefectural Art Exhibition, so I submitted my work to it for the first time last year.
+I've been a resident of Kanagawa Prefecture for nine years now, so it pains me to say this, but I only recently found out about the Kanagawa Prefectural Art Exhibition, and submitted my work for the first time last year.
 At first, I was really casual about it.
-I was selected to enter the exhibition last year as well, and I remember there being a wide variety of works on display, and it was very fulfilling.
+I was also selected for the exhibition last year, and I saw the exhibition, which I remember being very impressed by the wide variety of works on display.

--Please tell us about the concept of your work and the thoughts you put into it while creating it.
+-Please tell us about the concept of the work and the thoughts you put into it while creating it.

-My son is now four and a half years old and loves trains, so he has become a train lover and I am becoming a train mom.
-I am looking for a way to collaborate between trains and calligraphy, and this work is part of that.
-In an interview with Sawako Agawa, the writer who gave the Nozomi Shinkansen its name, I learned that her father had given her advice that "all of the Japanese National Railways trains have been named in Japanese," so I thought I would choose a waka poem with the name of my son's favorite Shinkansen in it and write it in kana on a fan-shaped piece of paper.
-Due to the size of the frame and paper, I could only fit the East Japan version, so I gave it this title (laughs).
+My son is now four and a half years old and a train lover, so he's influenced me to become more knowledgeable about trains, and I'm slowly becoming a train mom myself.
+As a result, I've been exploring ways to combine trains and calligraphy, and this piece is part of that.
+In an interview with writer Sawako Agawa, who is the godfather of the Nozomi Shinkansen, I learned that her father had given her the advice that "every single train on the Japanese National Railways has been named in Japanese," and so I thought, why not choose a waka poem containing the name of my son's favorite Shinkansen and write it in kana on a fan-shaped piece of writing paper?
+Due to limitations with the size of the frame and paper, I could only fit the East Japan version, hence the title (laughs).

--What was the thing you paid the most attention to and what were the difficulties you faced?
+-What were the things you focused on the most and the things you struggled with?

-I experimented with the balance of the placement of the fan faces, the number of sheets, etc. This time, I tried to keep the number of colors to a minimum, aiming for a simple and casual look.
+I experimented with the balance of the placement of the fan faces and the number of pieces, etc. This time I tried to keep the number of colors as low as possible, aiming for something simple and casual.

-I was wondering whether to use yellow-green paper for the mint green background, but in the end, after asking my husband, we decided on this color, saying, "Let's be adventurous!"
-The overlapping fan surfaces of the second and third tiers are surrounded by a silver border (fukurin/line) so that the outline can be seen.
+I was torn between using yellow-green paper for the mint green background, but after asking my husband, we finally decided on this color, saying "Let's take a risk!"
+The overlapping fan surfaces of the second and third tiers are outlined in silver to make their outlines clear.

--Please tell us about your upcoming activities and future goals.
+-Please tell us about your future activities and goals.

-The classical kana used to write waka and haiku is an important part of Japanese culture, but in the future I would like to create works from a mother's perspective and incorporate collaborations between railways and calligraphy, and do things that only I can do now.
-Calligraphy is considered difficult to get into, but I am currently actively working on the harmonious style (a mix of kanji and kana) that anyone can read, and I would like to enjoy creating works that people can feel close to, like paintings.
+The classic kana used to write waka and haiku is an important part of Japanese culture, but in the future I would like to work on things that only I can do now, such as creating works from a mother's perspective and incorporating collaborations between railways and calligraphy.
+Calligraphy is thought to have a high barrier to entry, but through the harmonious style (calligraphy that mixes kanji and kana) that I am currently actively working on, I would like to enjoy creating works that feel as familiar as paintings, in a style that anyone can read.

--Please give a message to everyone aiming to apply next year!
+-Please give us a message for everyone who is aiming to apply next year!

-I know that someone like me can't really say anything arrogant, but...
+I know that someone like me can't really speak arrogantly, but...
 I think you will be overwhelmed by the many wonderful works on display at the venue, but I hope you will enjoy creating your work until the very end.

 "profile"